bibbox/bibbox-documentation/docs/apptutorials/molgenis/molgenis.md

 `17-Sep-2021 07:24:16.134 INFO [main] org.apache.catalina.startup.HostConfig.deployDirectory Deploying web application directory [/usr/local/tomcat/webapps/ROOT]`

 ### Log in with the username admin and the password you specified in the installation
+The default admin user name is admin.
+The admin password is set during the installation within **BIBBOX**.
 ![Screenshot01](install-screen-01.png)

 ### Make all further configuration steps within the Molgenis app.